ssnell6/Using-temporal-occupancy-to-predict-avian-species-distributions/README.md

 Data and code for project "Using temporal occupancy to predict avian species distributions"

-The SDMs repo includes four folders:
+The SDMs repo includes four folders and the R project used for all anlayses:
 - Data
 - Figures
 - maxent
 - Scripts
+- SDMs.Rproj

 # Data
 - The data folder contains all processed data frames used in analyses, including RMSE output, temporal, and spatial cross-validations.